vedang-patil-23/DeltaFrame-Pro/README.md

 ## Previous Projects

-DeltaFrame Pro builds on a series of earlier experiments, each of which contributed to the current architecture and feature set:
+This isn’t my first rodeo.
+Here’s how I got here:

-1. [orderbook-viewer](https://github.com/vedang-patil-23/orderbook-viewer) – The very first, raw implementation, focused on basic order book visualization.
+1. [orderbook-viewer](https://github.com/vedang-patil-23/orderbook-viewer) – My first attempt.
+It was rough, but it worked (sort of).
-2. [orderbook-explorer](https://github.com/vedang-patil-23/orderbook-explorer) – Added more data sources and deeper order book analysis.
+2. [orderbook-explorer](https://github.com/vedang-patil-23/orderbook-explorer) – Added more data and tried to make sense of it all.
-3. [orderbook-vision](https://github.com/vedang-patil-23/orderbook-vision) – Focused on UI prototyping and user experience improvements.
+3. [orderbook-vision](https://github.com/vedang-patil-23/orderbook-vision) – Focused on making things look better (and learned a lot about UI).
-4. [DeltaFrame](https://github.com/vedang-patil-23/DeltaFrame) – The original base for DeltaFrame Pro, where the FAFO philosophy was first fully embraced.
+4. [DeltaFrame](https://github.com/vedang-patil-23/DeltaFrame) – The original base for DeltaFrame Pro.
+This is where I really started to "FAFO".

-Each project represents a distinct chapter of trial, error, and learning, culminating in the more mature and feature-rich DeltaFrame Pro.
+Each project was a step forward, even if it didn’t feel like it at the time.

 ---